A new approach to non-commutative inflation: Inflationary phase

 \section{Inflationary phase}

-The main lesson learnt from these considerations is that when a minimal length is introduced as in Eq.\ (\ref{kernel}), there is a smearing effect on the field.
-As a result, the quantum stress tensor has a universal form to leading order, which shows a constant term plus curvature corrections.
-Thus, non-commutativity enters, via semiclassical arguments, in the Einstein's equations in the form of a cosmological constant.
-In the case of black holes, it has been argued that the smearing effect of the non-commutative geometry can be encoded by replacing the mass term $M$ in the Schwarzschild solution, with a Gaussian distribution \cite{Nico} \bea M\delta(r)\longrightarrow \rho(r)={M\over (4\pi\theta)^{3/2}}\,e^{-r^2/4\theta}\ , \eea where $r$ is the radial coordinate.
+The main lesson learnt from these considerations is that when a minimal length is introduced as in Eq.\ (\ref{kernel}), there is a smearing effect on the expectation value of operators acting on the field.
+As a result, the quantum stress tensor has a universal form to the leading term.

+It has been argued that the smearing effect of the non-commutative geometry can be encoded by replacing the mass term $M$ of the Schwarzschild solution, with a Gaussian distribution \cite{Nico} \bea M\delta(r)\longrightarrow \rho(r)={M\over (4\pi\theta)^{3/2}}\,e^{-r^2/4\theta}\ , \eea where $r$ is the radial coordinate.
 The Gaussian function is then interpreted as the energy density of a conserved perfect fluid, with radial and tangential pressures.
 As a result, the Schwarzschild solution is modified into a non-singular solution, which matches asymptotically the usual one.
-Very recently, this formula was justified rigorously in terms of the Voros product, which is a relative of the star-product and leads to a field theory that is equivalent to the one displayed above \cite{Banerjee}, see also \cite{scholtz}.
-The Gaussian damping emerges from the calculation of the overlap integral of two coherent states, and it effectively replaces the Dirac distribution.
+Very recently, this formula was somewhat justified in terms of the Voros product, which is a relative of the star-product, and leads to a field theory that is equivalent to the one displayed above \cite{Banerjee}, see also \cite{scholtz}.